Part I: Esperanto Grammar

 Jarring: Li parolis sen pensi. = He spoke without thinking.

-Colloquial: Li parolis sen pensado. = He spoke without
+Colloquial: Li parolis sen pensado. = He spoke without thinking.

 Best: Li parolis senpense. = He spoke without thinking.